This is a what a typical Mattermost Channels workspace looks like:

 Direct Messages (DMs) are for conversations between two people.
 Group Messages (GMs) are Direct Messages that have conversations among three or more people.
 Both are visible only to the people involved.

-See Organizing conversations for more information on Channels and how to manage them.
+See our Managing Channels documentation for more information on Channels and how to manage them.

 Sending messages and replying to messages are important ways to keep conversations active with your team.
 You can edit and delete messages after you have sent them.
-You can also share links to any message in Mattermost.
+You can also use Channels to share links to any messages with other users.

 In this example, a release manager is notifying teams about an upcoming release and confirming outstanding tasks:

-Since messaging is at the core of your Mattermost application, below are other examples of what you can do:
+Since messaging is at the core of Mattermost Channels, here are more examples of what you can do: